-We were there to showcase a new tanning bed the business under the name of Ultraviolet Resources International had developed.
+We were there to showcase a new tanning bed the branch of the business under the name of Ultraviolet Resources International had developed.
 Chris Hayes was the nominal brains behind the Sunsource.
 Doug Clarke was married to Kathy Hayes, second-in-command.
 She was the louder by far of the couple.
 Her other brothers Kevin and John Hayes, and sister Maggie Hayes, were the rest of the in-charge team.
 Maggie was sneaky mean and always bore watching.
 Some more brothers and sisters from the family of thirteen came and went, hardly making a dent, except when they were at each other’s throats.

 Doug Clarke had built a state-of-the-art 45,000 square-foot multi-million-dollar warehouse and offices on nearly three acres in Brook Park, next to Holy Cross Cemetery, the year before, after ten years of leasing and outgrowing space in the Lake Erie Screw building in Lakewood.
 It was a new building for a new millennium.
 The enterprise sold lots of stuff under lots of names, commercial lighting to restaurants and municipalities, saltwater fish lights, sign lights, disinfectant lighting, but its bread and butter was tanning bulbs.
 We sold gazillions of the fluorescent tubes every quarter, to dealers and end users.
 The phones never stopped ringing.
-Doug and Kathy built a McMansion in North Ridgeville on the back of our 800 number.
+Doug and Kathy built a McMansion in North Ridgeville on the back of the bronze look.

 The trade show boomed, although we didn’t.
 Our last-minute space was near the back of a dead-end walkway.
 We spent more time talking to the other vendors around us than we did talking to prospects.
 The end of the day Friday didn’t come soon enough.
 Jeff could talk all day and night, but I had long since run out of anything to say to our neighboring nail and hair folks, who weren’t selling anything, either.

 Doug and Chris were busy with other big shots, the guys who called the shots at Wolff and Light Sources, so Jeff and I went to dinner in Greenwich Village by ourselves.
 We didn’t know one place from another.
 All of them were busy.
 We found a table at Pico, a Portuguese eatery.
-The inside was exposed brick and beams.
+The inside of the place was exposed brick and beams.
 We sat next to a six-foot tall wire sculpture of a rooster.
 Our waiter told us it was a Portuguese good luck symbol.

 We were staring at our pemeiro prato, which included bacalao cakes with blood orange-radish salad, steamed cockles, and foie gras, when our waiter came back.
 He asked if we would mind sharing our table with two young women, since space was at a premium.
 Jeff said he didn’t mind and the next thing I knew there were two more chairs squeezing in at our table.